 These medicines stop your period and lower your estrogen levels.
 Endometriosis tissue gets smaller because of this.
 These medicines make a fake menopause happen.
 Taking Gn-RH agonists and antagonists with a low amount of estrogen or progestin may help ease the symptoms of menopause.
 Some of these are genital dryness, hot flashes, and bone loss.
 When you stop taking the medicine, your periods and capability to get pregnant return.

 Progestin is a laboratory-created hormone that regulates the menstrual cycle and pregnancy.
-Several types of progestin medicines can stop periods and stop endometriosis tissue from growing, which may make symptoms better.
-Among the progestin treatments are Skyla, Mirena, and other small devices that are put in the uterus that release levonorgestrel, Nexplanon, Depo-Provera(birth control shot) or Camila, Slynd (progestin-only contraceptive pill).
+Several types of progestin medicines can stop periods and endometriosis tissue from growing, which may improve symptoms.
+Among the progestin treatments are Skyla, Mirena, and other small devices put in the uterus that release levonorgestrel, Nexplanon, Depo-Provera(birth control shot), or Camila, Slynd (progestin-only contraceptive pill).

 These are a type of drug that reduces the quantity of estrogen in the body.
 To treat endometriosis, your healthcare provider might suggest an aromatase inhibitor in addition to progestin or combination birth control tablets.